gvwilson/thirdbit/src/fiction/bear/index.md

 "We're up here!" the prince yelled back without taking his eyes off the chase in front of him.
 "Come on, come *on*," he muttered.

-Sergeant Dambu stuck her head up through the skylight.
+Sergeant Inambu stuck her head up through the skylight.
 A moment later she clambered up onto the roof and saluted.
 "Sir.
 Sergeant Gyalpa sent along a runner, sir.
 Said you might be along by needing help."